 10 Stars Who Literally Are Almost Always Half-Naked On Instagram: Chrissy Teigen, Kim K & More

 Who needs clothes?!
 Kim Kardashian, Chrissy Teigen, and more celebrities love flaunting their half-naked bodies on social media.
-See their racy photos in the gallery below!
+See their racy photos in the gallery above!

 There’s a new trend this Spring, and it’s NSFW!
 Kim Kardashian, Chrissy Teigen, Emily Ratajkowski, and more stars are ditching their clothes.
 Yes, that’s right!
 Instead of sporting their best outfits, our favorite stars are posing half-naked on Instagram.
 And of course, we’re so here for it.
 Kim, AKA the selfie queen, has never been shy about showing off her insane figure.
 Before baring all on her luxurious Turks and Caicos vacation this past week, Kim took to Instagram to share a photo of herself wearing nothing but a Calvin Klein bra and panties set.
 The KUWTK star looked incredible, and we just want to know her fitness routine.
 However, this isn’t the first time the mom of three– North, Saint, and Chicago West, flaunted what her mama gave her!
 Back in November 2017, Kim posed completely topless in nothing but a gold thong.
 Her body was covered in gold glitter, and TBH she’s never looked better!